vadimcn/codelldb/MANUAL.md

 However, since common defaults for all launch configurations in a project are often desired, the CodeLLDB extension provides this feature via [`lldb.launch.*`](#default-launch-configuration-settings) setting group, which serve as defaults for the corresponding launch configuration settings.
-When a setting is specified in both locations, the values will be merged according to on their type:
+When a setting is specified in both locations, the values will be merged according to their type:
-- For lists, the resulting value will be a concatenation of both sources.
+- For lists, the resulting value will be a concatenation of values from both sources.
-- For dictionaties, the resulting value will be a combination of key-value pairs from both sources.
+- For dictionaries, the resulting value will be a combination of key-value pairs from both sources.
 For equal keys, the launch configuration value takes precedence.
 - For numbers and strings, the launch configuration value takes precedence.